flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 > has become so important to us.
 It's really like a stupid thing to be
 > important, especially to an entire industry.

-Yes indeed, why does the industry care at all about making it easier for novices to create products?
-It's so stupid!
+Why is this stupid?
+Isn't it a sign of progress that difficult tasks have gotten easier over time?
+Isn't that something to strive for?

-> NOTE TO SELF tone down this part
+Maybe I'm missing something.
+Maybe it truly is stupid to want to figure out how to help people build a web site in a day.
+It's definitely possible that I'm grossly misinterpreting this talk.
+I mean this sincerely: someone please explain to me why it's a bad idea to consider the beginner experience when you're building tools.

-The talk also raises and dismisses the idea of using red and green lights to tell the player when he's in tune or out of town.
-This is funny because years ago I started learning to play violin, and as I was learning the finger positions I would keep a tuner on to give me feedback on when I was in tune and out of tune.
-I didn't know what in-tune and out-of-tune sounded like, or where to position my fingers to create the correct sounds.
+Incidentally, the talk also raises and dismisses the idea of using red and green lights to tell the player when he's in tune or out of town.
+This is funny because years ago I started learning to play violin, and as I was learning the finger positions I would keep a tuner on to give me feedback on when I was in tune and out of tune -- using read and green lights.
+Initially I didn't know what in-tune and out-of-tune sounded like, or where to position my fingers to create the correct sounds.
+The tuner gave me the feedback I needed to make corrections.
 Using the tuner is what actually helped me learn how to listen.

 One more counter-example: I am a photographer.
 My instrument, if you want to call it that, is the camera.
 I have a professional camera, and I know how to use it.
-The photos I've been creating require a fair amount of technical knowledge and specialized equipment:
+Some of my photos required a fair amount of technical knowledge and specialized equipment:

 (insert photo here)

-Yet somehow I'm able to enjoy myself and my craft without saying it's stupid that point-and-shoot cameras exist and that companies cater to budding photographers (or even people who only take casual snapshots), and that these babies need to get callouses on their hands from handling real cameras.
+Yet somehow I'm able to enjoy myself and my art without saying it's stupid that point-and-shoot cameras exist and that companies shouldn't cater to budding photographers or even people who only take casual snapshots, and that those babies need to get callouses on their hands from handling real cameras.

-Novices benefit greatly from experts to guiding them.
-I don't think you can become a master photographer using your phone's camera, but you can take some damn good photos and be proud of them.
+Novices benefit greatly from expert guidance.
+I don't think you can become a master photographer using your phone's camera, but with the phone's "guidance" you can take some damn good photos and be proud of them.
 And if you do want to become a master, that kind of positive feedback and sense of accomplishment will give you the motivation to stick with it and learn the hard stuff.
+Frameworks provide this guidance by creating a safe path around all the quicksand and pit traps that you can stumble into when creating an app.

 ## A Clojure Framework